benahm/ApexDataFramework/docs/advanced/DM/FIND.md

 <pre lang='apex'>
 * findBy(fieldName, fieldValues) // select all fields where fieldName in fieldValues
 * findBy(fieldName, fieldValues, fieldNames) // select fieldNames where fieldName in fieldValues
-* findBy(fieldName, fieldValues, fieldNames, limitOption) // select fieldNames where fieldName in fieldValues limit to limitOption
+* findBy(fieldName, fieldValues, fieldNames, whereOption) // select fieldNames where fieldName in fieldValues with the whereOption
 * findBy(Condition) // select all fields where condition is true
 * findBy(Condition, fieldNames) // select fieldNames where condition is true
 * findBy(Condition, fieldNames, whereOption) // select fieldNames where condition is true with the whereOption